SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

+    - **Changelog:**

+        - 09/10/2023 - major - Fix field names to match the current parser.

 ??? abstract "Microsoft 365 (Office 365) Potential Ransomware Activity Detected"

     Detects when Microsoft Cloud App Security reports that a user has uploaded files to the cloud that might be infected with ransomware.

     - **Effort:** master

+    - **Changelog:**

+        - 09/10/2023 - major - Fix field names to match the current parser.

 ??? abstract "Microsoft 365 (Office 365) Safe Attachment Rule Disabled"

     Detects when the safe attachment rule has been deleted in Microsoft 365 (Office 365).
 Safe Attachments is a feature in Microsoft Defender for Microsoft 365 (Office 365) that opens email attachments in a special hypervisor environment to detect malicious activity.